 Q: How many people does this impact?

 The policy applies to rising sophomores, juniors and seniors – the majority of whom qualify for single rooms within the College’s residence halls.
 There are only about 55 double rooms available to upperclassmen, so the policy will really affect only a small number of students who choose to take advantage of the option.
 However, we felt strongly the option should be available to current and future students, because for a very small number of students, this policy is very important to feeling fully comfortable and accepted in the Connecticut College community.

 Q: Under this policy, can couples live together?

-No. Freshmen and transfer students are assigned roommates of the same biological sex.
+No. First-year students and transfer students are assigned roommates of the same biological sex.
 Rising sophomores, juniors and seniors who wish to take advantage of the new policy must enter into any roommate arrangement as willing partners.
 First-year and transfer students can live with someone of a different biological sex only by going through the College’s room change process, which takes place a few weeks into the fall semester.